 When you activate a tag, you attach it to a new record – or you can pick one of your existing records.
 This makes it easy to reuse the information in a given record.
 For example, you can create one Medical ID record and attach a Pendant tag, wristband tag and a wallet card – to the same record.

 In the Dynotag system.
 Records are information you create and maintain.
 Tags are the physical products you acquire – and associate with a record.

 In order to keep screens simple, many components are shown in “Collapsible” sections.
 Any time you see a “Collapse” button or an “Expand” button, you can click it as you see fit.
 Collapsing sections you are not using makes it easier to work, especially on smaller screens.

 You can edit the contents of your recorda at any time – through your “My Records” page.

 Records are typically created during the Tag Activation process.
 Once created, a record becomes available on the “My Records” page. (learn more)

-The records are listed as orange buttons – with a title next to it.
+The records are listed as orange buttons – with a record title (assigned by you) next to it.

 The tags attached to a record are listed under it – shown as grey buttons with unique Tag ID numbers on them.
 Clicking on a tag will place you on the “Tag Edit” screen for that tag.